 members of the Imperial Divan, Shriners’ international governing

 body.
-The chief executive officer of Shriners of North America is
+The chief executive officer of Shriners International is

 the Imperial Potentate, who serves a one-year term.